 - 1. Minutes of the conference meeting are distributed to conference participants within ninety (90) days of the close of the conference. - 2.
 Motions submitted or committed to the World Board will include a written intent provided by the maker. - 3.
-All amendments and motions to seat new participants must be submitted sixty days before the WSC, and in final form forty-five days before the WSC. - 4.
-All amendments must be submitted forty-five days before the interim WSC, and in final form thirty days before the interim WSC. - 5.
+All amendments and motions to seat new participants must be submitted fifteen days before the WSC. - 4.
 The World Service Conference offers funding, upon request, for the attendance of a delegate from each seated region or zone to the meeting of the WSC.
 This funding includes travel, lodging, and meal expenses only.
-This policy covers all currently seated regions and zones that have attended one of the past three conferences as well as newly seated regions and zones. - 6.
-Any zonal forum with two or more zonally seated regions or communities that are not seated at the World Service Conference may choose to send one zonal delegate and alternate to the World Service Conference to represent those regions or communities. - 7.
+This policy covers all currently seated regions and zones that have attended one of the past three conferences as well as newly seated regions and zones. - 5.
+Any zonal forum with two or more zonally seated regions or communities that are not seated at the World Service Conference may choose to send one zonal delegate and alternate to the World Service Conference to represent those regions or communities. - 6.
 Participants who are unable to attend the WSC may participate remotely.
 Remote participants have the same rights as if they were at the WSC.